🔍 공개 퀴즈 검색

 Decomposers are essential because they:

-2. Recycle nutrients back to the soil for producers to reuse ✓
+2. Recycle nutrients to soil for producer reuse ✓

 In a balanced ecosystem, removing wolves (apex predators) would likely cause: